parablack/CryptoSideChannel.jl/docs/src/types/integer-types.md

 v[i]
 ```

-The following code produces an error.
-The single difference to above is the declaration `MyInt <: Integer`:
+Now, consider the next block of code: The only difference to above is the declaration `MyInt <: Integer`:
 ```julia
 struct MyInt <: Integer
     value::Int